WaelOGC/futureSelfapp/docs/05-tools-and-memory.md

+**Title**: Tools and Memory
+**Status**: Draft
+**Version**: 1.0
+**Owner**: FutureSelfApp Team
+**Last Updated**: 2024-12-19
+**Applies To**: AI Services, Memory

+---

-# Tools and Memory: Future Self
+# Tools and Memory: FutureSelfApp

-This document describes how AI tools work conceptually, how user work is saved, and how previous outputs appear in the dashboard.
+This document describes how AI Services work conceptually, how user work is saved, and how previous outputs appear in the dashboard.

 ## Tool Concept Overview

-Future Self provides multiple AI-powered tools, each serving a specific purpose and generating different types of content.
-All tools follow a similar conceptual workflow:
+FutureSelfApp provides multiple AI Services, each serving a specific purpose and generating different types of content.
+All AI Services follow a similar conceptual workflow:

 1. **User Input**: User provides media, text, or configuration
 2. **AI Processing**: Tool sends input to appropriate AI API